2023 Climate Skeptics Conference: We’re Winning! No, They’re Not—But How they Could Win

-I recently attended the Heartland Institute 15th International Conference on Climate Change discussing the latest in global warming ideas and proposed fixes to stop it.
-Most of the press and public consider global warming a dangerous threat.
+In February, I attended the 2023 Heartland Institute 15th International Conference on Climate Change discussing hardcore skepticism about global warming.
+Most of the press and public consider global warming (which they now call climate change) a possible end-of-the-world threat.
 Heartland is the foremost exception.

 Heartland began in 1984, “… to discover, develop, and promote free-market solutions to social and economic problems.”
 They soon zeroed in on predictions of catastrophic global warming and have been fiercely skeptical of it ever since.
 This year’s 2023 conference continued the tradition.
-The conference included high caliber climate scientists, economists and energy experts who are retired or otherwise insulated from loss of government funding.
+The conference included high caliber climate scientists, economists, and energy experts, many whom are retired or otherwise insulated from possible loss of government funding.

-At every Heartland conference, the presentations target fallacies in the theory of a massive global warming and the various proposals to replace fossil fuels with solar and wind, hamburgers with McBug burgers, artificial fertilizers with composting, airline travel with electrified super trains, gas stoves with electrics, and many more.
+At every Heartland conference, the presentations target fallacies in the theory of a massive global warming and the various green proposals: replacing fossil fuels with solar and wind; hamburgers with McBug burgers, airline travel with electrified super trains; gas stoves with electrics; and many more.

 Even though they are largely ignored, the Heartland logic and supporting science are impeccable.
 Some of the key points Heartland speakers presented were:

 · The famous “97% of scientists agree” does not refer to a monstrous heating that could cause the end of humanity.
-Rather, has the climate warmed since the end of the Little Ice Age in 1860?
+Rather, the question was whether the climate warmed since the end of the Little Ice Age in 1860?
 Even all the Heartland skeptics agree with some warming.

-· There were warmer periods than today in historical times, including the Medieval Warm Period (950 to 1250 AD) when there was a cheeky domestic wine industry in England, the Roman Warm Period 250 BC to 400 AD) when the Empire flourished, and even a Minoan Warm Period (3,000 BC to 1450 BC) before classical Greece.
-All those warming periods happened before the major increase in atmospheric carbon dioxide starting in the late 1800s.
+· There were warmer periods than today in historical times, including the Medieval Warm Period (about 800 to 1250 AD) when there was a cheeky domestic wine industry in England, the Roman Warm Period 250 BC to 400 AD) when the Empire flourished, and even a Minoan Warm Period (3,000 BC to 1450 BC) before classical Greece.
+All those warming periods happened before the major increase in atmospheric carbon dioxide starting in the second half of the 1800s.

-· Conversely, there were colder periods, usually associated with famines, plagues, and barbarian invasions such as the Dark Ages Cold period (500 to 1000 AD) and the Little Ice Age (1300 to 1850 AD).
+· Conversely, the warm periods alternated with colder periods, usually associated with famines, plagues, and barbarian invasions such as the Dark Ages cold period (500 to 750 AD) and the Little Ice Age (1300 to 1850 AD).

 · Natural emissions of carbon dioxide are about 95% of the total—humans make up the other 5%.
 Might natural variation in carbon dioxide be more than the human component?
 Nobody knows.